 Run a ‘thank you’ event

 The main aim of Sons and Daughters Month is to thank the sons and daughters of foster carers, so the best way to get involved is to organise a thank you event or activity.
-Even with tight budgets, small events and gestures will be hugely appreciated by the children and young people, and by their parents.
+Even with coronavirus restrictions, inventive video call ideas or social distanced events and small gestures will be hugely appreciated by the children and young people, and by their parents.

 Send a card or give a certificate

 A great way to let the sons and daughters of your foster carers know that they’re appreciated is to send them a thank you card or give them a certificate.
-Click here for a free certificate for you to download and send out.
-We also have a Welsh version here.
+A free certificate for you to download and send out will be available from this page shortly - in English and Welsh.

 Most children and young people like to receive something in the post.
-We have a downloadable letter from our chief executive that you can send to sons and daughters, or you could ask your local mayor or another dignitary to write a letter to all the sons and daughters of foster carers.
+We will have a downloadable letter from our chief executive that you can send to sons and daughters, or you could ask your local mayor or another dignitary to write a letter to all the sons and daughters of foster carers.
+In addition you could ask your head of service to record a short thank you message to the sons and daughters of your foster carers.

 Set up a group